 A trademark right belongs to the person or company who first files the trademark.
 A trademark is valid for 10 years from the date of filing the application and may be renewed indefinitely for subsequent periods of 10 years each (if an application for renewal is submitted and the fees are paid; art.
 10 TmPA).

 2. What agencies or bodies regulate patents and trademarks?

-As mentioned under question 58, the IPI (https://www.ige.ch/en.html) is the first point of contact for its customers concerning industrial IP rights, meaning trademarks, patents and designs in Switzerland.
+As mentioned under question 1, the IPI (https://www.ige.ch/en.html, last visited on 1 September 2022 ) is the first point of contact for its customers concerning industrial IP rights, meaning trademarks, patents, and designs in Switzerland.

 The IPI is also the designated office for dealing with international patent applications claiming patent protection in Switzerland pursuant to the PCT.
 Applicants domiciled in Switzerland may also file European patent applications with the IPI, with the exception of divisional applications.
-Further the IPI is the designated office for international trademark applications under the Madrid Agreement (and Protocol) on the basis of a Swiss trademark, as mentioned in question 5.
+Further the IPI is the designated office for international trademark applications under the Madrid Agreement (and Protocol) based on a Swiss trademark, as mentioned in Question 5.